dv-chain/dv-chain/source/index.md

 This endpoint retrieves the buy/sell price for an asset at the requested quantity.

 This endpoint retrieves the buy/sell price for an asset at the requested quantity.
-If you use the `fiat` query parameter instead of `qty`, the endpoint retrieves the buy/sell quantity at that requested price
+If you use the `total` query parameter instead of `qty`, the endpoint retrieves the buy/sell quantity at that requested price

 There are two fields returned related to key expiry.
 The `expiresIn` field is the time in ms until